redis/docs/content/operate/rc/databases/create-database/create-essentials-database.md

 1. Choose a **Cloud Provider** and a **Region**.

+    A preview of Redis 7.4 is available for databases in selected regions.
+Select the **Redis 7.4 preview** toggle to view the regions where you can try Redis 7.4.

+    {{<image filename="images/rc/essentials-74-preview.png" alt="Turn on the Redis 7.4 preview toggle.">}}

+    Redis 7.4 offers hash field expiration and other feature set improvements.
+For more information on the changes in Redis 7.4, see the [Redis 7.4 release notes](REPLACE LINK).

 1. The **Type** of database controls the protocol and advanced capabilities.
 Leave this as **Redis Stack** unless you have a legacy application that uses **Memcached**.

     A Redis Stack database gives access to a set of advanced capabilities.
 For more information, see [Advanced capabilities]({{< relref "/operate/rc/databases/configuration/advanced-capabilities#essentials" >}}).